sandhya-k/data-cleaning-workshop/README.md

 - Example header worksheet is `dirty-data-headers`.
 - Let's talk about colors!
 See the `example-color` worksheet.
 - What about dates?
 See the `dates-cleaning` worksheet for the different ways dates can be formatted.
+Note: Sometimes the messiness is very subtle!
+This data serves as an example of some of the many things that can go wrong in your data.

 Data cleaning steps for the `ildebtor` file:
 1. Make a copy of the original file and leave the data untouched.
 Keep this file as a reference.
 Create a data diary and a data dictionary.
 A data diary is a record of every step you've taken to clean the data and analyze it.
 The data dictionary is a reference file which will explain what the headers mean, along with any codes.
 This will be helpful in recreating your work.